 The CIRB is informed of local context considerations via submission of three worksheets.
-First, the Annual Signatory Institution Worksheet providing local context considerations for the signatory institutions as well as any component or affiliate institutions.
-Second, the Annual Principal Investigator Worksheet providing local context considerations relative to the PI within the institutional context.
-Third, the Principal Investigator submits the Study-Specific Worksheet to open a study with the CIRB in light of the local context considerations provided in the two previous worksheets.
+First, the Annual Signatory Institution Worksheet (SIW) provides local context considerations for the signatory institutions and any component or affiliate institutions.
+Second, the Annual Principal Investigator Worksheet provides local context considerations relative to the PI within the institutional context.
+Third, the Principal Investigator submits the Study-Specific Worksheet (SSW) to open a study with the CIRB in light of the local context considerations provided in the two previous worksheets.